brycewray/hugo-site/content/posts/2022/08/static-mastodon-toots-astro/index.md

 **Update from the future**: Due to issues [I subsequently encountered](/posts/2022/10/accepting-reality-astro/) during development, this [Astro](https://astro.build) code **doesn't** include certain functionality that I would later add to the [Hugo](https://gohugo.io) code on which, as explained below, this is based.
 {.box}

 While experimenting with various static site generators (SSGs), I've created an Astro component for embedding static "toots" from [Mastodon](https://joinmastodon.org), similar to code I've offered here for Hugo and [Eleventy](https://11ty.dev).
-I offer the `SToot.astro` component here in somewhat edited form, with its original version available in [a repo](https://github.com/brycewray/astro-site/blob/main/src/components/SToot.astro).
+I offer the `SToot.astro` component here in somewhat edited form as compared to its original version.
 As was the case with the [earlier](/posts/2022/06/static-mastodon-toots-hugo/) [incarnations](/posts/2022/08/static-embeds-eleventy/), you'll specify the toot's Mastodon instance and numeric ID:

 ```js
 <SToot